ThornTechPublic/LeftSlideoutMenu/README.md

 Inside Container View Controller, drop in a `ScrollView` and add constraints in all directions.

 Check the box for `Scrolling Enabled`.
+This allows you to pan the screen to slide the menu.
+You might need to disable this if your app uses horizontally scrolling elements.

 Check the box for `Paging Enabled`.
+This snaps the menu to either the open or closed state.

 Uncheck the box for `Bounces`.
+You don't really want to scroll past the right edge of the Tab Bar Controller.

 ![scrollview properties](https://github.com/ThornTechPublic/LeftSlideoutMenu/blob/master/GitHubImages/scrollingEnabled.png)